nachorguezz/spring_cloud_example/springcloud_nodeService/README.md

 Once the application will be running, you should got the next containers:

 ````
-    - mongo     # With the database
+    - mongodb     # With the database
 ````

 # Test